Esri/offline-editor-js/doc/offlinefeaturesmanager.md

 ##editsStore

-Provides a number of public static methods that are used by `offlineFeaturesManager` lib.
+Provides a number of public static methods that are used by `OfflineFeaturesManager` lib.
 They provide a low-level storage mechanism using indexedDb browser functions.
 These methods don't require a `new` statement or a constructor.
-After the module has been included in your application you can access these methods directly for example: `editsStore.getEditsStoreSizeBytes();`.
+After the module has been included in your application you can access these methods directly for example: `O.esri.Edit.EditStore.getEditsStoreSizeBytes();`.

 ###Public Methods
 Methods | Returns | Description